Skip to content

 GPA at UofT is credit weighted.
 That means a higher-credit course influences cumulative GPA more than a lower-credit course with the same grade points.
 This weighting matters when students plan workload, decide whether to retake difficult material, or estimate how much one term can shift cumulative GPA.

 Another key point is policy context.
 UofT has multiple campuses and faculties, and specific academic standing rules can vary by program.
-The conversion model in this page is designed for planning using a common UofT-style band table.
-It should be used for estimation, then verified against official registrar policy when decisions are high stakes.
+The conversion model in this page follows the official undergraduate transcript scale and separates GPA-counted credits from CR/NCR or non-GPA notation rows, but it should still be used for estimation before high-stakes decisions.

 Students use GPA tools for many reasons.
 Some want to check if they are near scholarship thresholds.
 Some want to estimate how one class might affect graduate-school eligibility.
 Others want to set clear targets for the next term.
 In each case, clear calculation helps reduce guesswork and improve decision quality.